rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 Viruses or worms can also monitor the computer and take actions whenever they detect that they are being scanned.
-For example, [Fizzer](https://www.f-secure.com/v-descs/fizzer.shtml) would kill knonwn anti-virus processes.
-An interesting case was WannaCry ransomware that encrypted the victim's data and demanded payment in bitcoins.
-The original variant of the virus contained a kill switch, it checked whether a certain domain existed: if the domain did not exist, only then the worm would continue to spread.
+For example, [Fizzer](https://www.f-secure.com/v-descs/fizzer.shtml) would kill known anti-virus processes.
+An interesting case was [WannaCry](https://www.vox.com/new-money/2017/5/15/15641196/wannacry-ransomware-windows-xp) ransomware that encrypted the victim's data and demanded payment in bitcoins.
+The original variant of the virus contained a kill
+switch: it checked whether a certain domain existed.
+If the domain did not exist, only then the worm would continue to spread.
 Anti-virus researchers were able to slow down the spread of the virus by simply purchasing the domain name.
 While it is not known why the creators included a kill switch, one plausible theory is that this was done to slow down the analysis by security experts.